Ska-p/Big-Data-Computing/HW1/ReadME.md

 Compute the number $t(i)$ of triangles formed by edges of $E(i)$, separately for each $0 \leq i < C$.

 + Round 2: Compute and return  $tfinal = C^2 \sum_{0 \leq i < C} t(i)$ as final estimate of the number of triangles in $G$.

+#### DATA FORMAT.
+To implement the algorithms assume that the vertices (set $V$) are represented as 32-bit integers (i.e., type Integer in Java), and that the graph $G$ is given in input as the set of edges $E$ stored in a file.
+Each row of the file contains one edge stored as two integers (the edge's endpoints) separated by comma (',').
+Each edge of $E$ appears exactly once in the file and $E$ does not contain multiple copies of the same edge.